eSolutionsTech/kubelake-bdw-2024/docs/exercises/3-Visualisation/workshop.md

 ## Step 1: Visualizations in Zeppelin

 Zeppelin has built-in charting capabilities for basic visualizations.
-After running the aggregation or a query, switch the result to visualizations using Zeppelin's built-in tools (z.show) You can select from pie charts, bar charts, scatter plots, etc.
+After running the aggregation or a query, switch the result to visualizations using Zeppelin's built-in tools (z.show).
+You can select from pie charts, bar charts, scatter plots, etc.

 After performing the aggregation: